lando-cal/tech-notes/docs/git.md

 ## git reset

+`git reset` allows you to reset your state to what it was at a previous point.

+### Reset to a prior state based on what has been done locally

+The reflog is a log of what steps have been performed locally.
+You can view the reflog, then reset to a prior state.

 ```
 git reflog # show all HEAD changes
-git reset HEAD~10 # go back 10 changes, soft keeps the files changes
-git reset --hard HEAD~1 # will put us back where we were at the reflog command
+git reset --hard 45e0ae5 # reset all git tracked state to 45e0ae5
 ```

-Alternately, you can use:
+Alternately, you can use a date:

 ```
 git reflog --date=iso # absolute date based reflog references